bhavanki/grounds/docs/scripts.md

 # Scripts

+**WARNING: Scripts are deprecated in favor of plugins.
+Documentation is on its way.***

 [Extensions](extensions.md) can hold scripts written in [Groovy](https://groovy-lang.org/) to implement scripted commands and listener attributes.
 First learn about how extensions work before getting into the reference details here about what scripts can do.

 ## Elements of a Scripted Command